-But is the risk of cigarettes in recovery worth it?
+But are the health risks of smoking, especially in early recovery really worth it?

 Understanding smoking addiction

-Nicotine alters the balance of two chemicals called dopamine and nor-adrenaline in your brain.
-When nicotine changes the levels of these chemicals, your mood and concentration levels change.
-When you inhale the nicotine, it immediately rushes to your brain, where it produces feelings of pleasure and allegedly reduces stress and anxiety.
-Therefore many smokers enjoy the nicotine rush and become dependent on it.
-The more you smoke, the more your brain becomes used to the nicotine.
-This means you must smoke more to get the same effect, which is very similar to drug and alcohol abuse/addiction.
+Nicotine alters the balance of two chemicals called dopamine and noradrenaline in your brain.
+When nicotine changes the levels of these chemicals, your mood and concentration levels change too and smokers find this effect enjoyable.
+Once nicotine is inhaled, it immediately rushes to your brain producing feelings of pleasure.
+Feelings of anxiety and stress are reduced.
+This is why smokers enjoy the nicotine “rush” and quickly become dependent on it.
+Just as with other drugs, the more you smoke, the more your brain becomes used to the nicotine.

 Withdrawal symptoms from nicotine include:

 Irritability – caused by the body’s craving for nicotine

 Fatigue – nicotine is a stimulant, initially quitting smoking will cause fatigue, however over time your body will adjust and you will have more energy.

 Insomnia – Nicotine affects brain wave functioning and may influence sleep patterns.
 It is not uncommon in the first few days after quitting for the ex-smoker to wake up frequently during the night.
 Dreaming about smoking is also common.

 Increased appetite – after quitting, you may confuse nicotine cravings with hunger pangs.
 You may also have a better sense of taste as the nerve endings in your mouth and nose re-grow, with the result that you feel like you want to eat more.